DanielsHeincis/pet-overflow/README.md

 - Player can die either if one pets satisfaction bar overflow or the wrath bar overflows triggering a death scene.
 The death scene will be a cutscene, but for starters leave it as text on screen.
 - Objects that pets need to interact with will be randomly spawned with random counts every certain period, like specific minute or event, when a new pet is spawned.

+Controls:
+- Player can move the camera to left and right with arrow keys or WASD.
+- Player can hover over an object to interact with it.
+- Player can click and drag an object to interact with it.
+- Player can click and drag a pet to interact with it.
+- Player can click on a pet to toggle its satisfaction and wrath meters for a few seconds.

+Physics:
+- Objects are affected by gravity.
+- Pets are affected by gravity.
+- Pets can walk through objects but can collide based on the conditions.
+- Pets can move by themselves.

+Cutscenes:
+- Death scene.
+Happy or Sad.
+- Pet satisfaction scene.
+- Pet wrath scene.
+- Game finish scene.

+Game finish:
+- All pets are spawned.
+- All objects are spawned.
+- All pets are satisfied enough for one minute.
+- All pets are not overangered.
+- All pets are not oversatisfied.

 Character:
 - No physical body.
 - Mouse has 3 states - interactable, holding creature, freehand.